AstraVerse: Designing Culturally-Sensitive Video Game Characters

 Key Findings (Novelty)

-• Participant-generated characters are statistically novel compared to directly copied gods across the entire design space (p<0.05, Cohen's d=1.57)
+• Statistically significant novelty: Participant-generated characters were statistically distinct from directly copied gods across the entire design space (p < 0.05, Cohen's d = 1.57—a large effect size)

 Evaluation 3: Cultural Sensitivity